Skip to content

 Log Collection

-Create a chia farm log collection script
+Create chia farm log collection script

-Git is installed (Git Installation Reference)
+Git is already installed (Git Installation Reference)

 #!/bin/bash